Ompragash/Hands-On-Ansible/README.md

 ## Ansible Core Components

 ### 1. INVENTORIES
 An inventory is a text file listing hostnames usually grouped by functionality.
+Files are organized as hosts and groups.
+A set of hosts can be under a group name.
+A host can be in more than one group.

+**Recommendations on the Inventory**
+* Give inventory nodes a human-friendly name rather than just putting the IP addresses or DNS hostnames.

+### Types of Ansible Inventories:
+#### 1. Static Inventory
+* Static inventory is default inventory and is defined in the /etc/ansible/ansible.cfg file.
+#### 2. Dynamic Inventory
+* Dynamic inventory to pull files from dynamic sources and cloud.
+* If you have the setup where you add and remove the hosts very frequently, then keeping your inventory always up-to-date become a little bit problematic.
+In such case Dynamic inventory comes into picture.
+* These are generally Python or Shell scripts for dynamic environments (for example cloud environments).